 In addition, able bodied individuals who have an opportunity to work are afraid to accept gainful employment due to COVID-19.

 Moreover, we can barely go outside our homes without the constant worry of catching the Coronavirus for just simply walking done the street.
 And unfortunately there seems to be no stimulus relief package in sight, Meanwhile, the rich keep lining their pockets, while the poor are expected to pull themselves up by their bootstraps.

 So my question is, why is it that small businesses, and the working poor seem to get shut out, screwed over, and left to pick up the pieces?
 While big businesses continue to flourish?

 Isn't it bad enough that people are already finding it difficult to put food on their tables, and some folks are still forced to sleep outside in tents?

-Meanwhile, Minnesota still has yet to clean up the mess they created, and It is clear to me that their efforts to restore the destruction is way past due.
+Furthermore, Minnesota still has yet to clean up the new mess they created, and It is clear to me that their efforts to restore the destruction is way past due.
 So I say to you Minnesota, are the Inner-cities of Minneapolis and St. Paul not economically viable enough to invest in?

 Are these communities not worthy of anyone's efforts to repair?
 When it is some of these individuals and their families that are the sole contributors to the wealthy.